larsks/maxdetector/README.md

 - `server.py` is [MicroPython][] code that provides a web interface for managing maxdetector from a browser.

-- `static/md.js` is the Javascript responsible for the dynamic we ui.
+- `static/md.js` is the Javascript responsible for the dynamic web ui.

 - `src/maxdetector.cpp` is Arduino code (structured to compile with [Platformio][]) that watches for the signal from the ESP8266 and takes